-- ½lb/225g scallops (small, 'bay scallops' if possible)
+- ½ lb scallops small, 'bay scallops' if possible

-- 2tbsp lime juice
+- 2 tablespoon lime juice

-- 2tbsp lemon juice
+- 2 tablespoon lemon juice

-- 1 red chili, finely chopped
+- 1 red chili finely chopped

-- ¼c red onion (1/2 small), finely chopped
+- ¼ cup red onion (or more if small), finely chopped

-- 2tbsp finely chopped cilantro
+- 2 tablespoon finely chopped cilantro

 - Chop the scallops into small pieces - around 8 pieces per large scallop, 4 for small ones.
 Put in a bowl with the lemon and lime juices and diced chili, mix and leave for a good 2 hours or more until the scallops go opaque.